deobfuscated-org/toon/docs/hardware/toonv1.md

 ## PCB
 The PCB is clipped into the enclosure with 6 clips; one in each corner and two surrounding the OpenTherm port.
+These clips are quite fragile, and break off easily.
+Do not use anything thicker than a piece of paper to pry the clips off, as bending them too far will break the clips.

 The PCB is a multi-layer board that contains all the electronic components of the Toon.
 It was designed to be compact and efficient, with a focus on low